thinkful-ei26/trisha-wc-client/README.md

 - [Curriculum Link](https://courses.thinkful.com/dev-301v1/assignment/2.9.4)

 :white_check_mark: A description of your app
 :white_check_mark: A link to a deployed version
 - [Deployed App Link](https://protected-depths-66567.herokuapp.com/)

-- Screenshots of your app
+:x: Screenshots of your app

 :white_check_mark: A description of your tech stack
     - React for the frontend